 required

-An optional boolean indicating if a match for the property is required for an entity to enter the list of candidates (i.e. acting like a filter or a WHERE clause in SQL) or optional (i.e. only effecting the entity's rank in the list of candidates);
+An optional boolean indicating if a match for the property is required for an entity to enter the list of candidates (i.e. acting like a filter or a WHERE clause in SQL) or optional (i.e. only effecting the entity's rank in the list of candidates).
+If omitted, the service SHOULD assume the requested value to be false;

 An optional string to indicate which of the values in v to match.
-MUST be any (equivalent to boolean OR), all (equivalent to boolean AND), or none (equivalent to boolean NOT);
+MUST be any (equivalent to boolean OR), all (equivalent to boolean AND), or none (equivalent to boolean NOT).
+If omitted, the service SHOULD assume the requested value to be any;

 A reconciliation query batch is an array of reconciliation queries.